Species Introduction

 Acclimation Process

-Introducing new fish to your aquarium requires a careful acclimation process to minimize stress and ensure a smooth transition.
-Start by floating the sealed bag containing the LIVE White Mosquito Larvae in the tank for about 15-20 minutes to equalize the temperature.
-After this, gradually mix small amounts of tank water into the bag every few minutes to help the larvae adjust to the water parameters.
-Once acclimated, gently release the larvae into the tank, avoiding any excess water from the bag.
-This gradual process helps reduce shock and promotes a healthy introduction.
+When introducing live mosquito larvae into your aquarium, it is essential to acclimate them properly to minimize stress and ensure their survival.
+Begin by floating the sealed bag in your aquarium for about 15-20 minutes to equalize the temperature.
+After this, gradually mix a small amount of tank water into the bag every 5 minutes for approximately 30 minutes.
+This process helps the larvae adjust to the water parameters of your tank.
+Once acclimated, gently release the larvae into the aquarium, avoiding any excess water from the bag to prevent introducing contaminants.
+This careful acclimation process will help your Betta fish enjoy their new live food while maintaining a healthy environment.

 Long-term Care